paretogroup/github-actions/update-column-labels/README.md

-# Add label to issue
+# Update column labels

-Adds a specific label to a given issue
+Updates the column label of an issue

 ## Inputs